updated March 2026

-Having Solar Panels on your home is very popular these days in San Diego.
-I often see more and more homeowners in North Park , South Park, and other neighborhoods in San Diego with Solar Panels in their homes.
+Having Solar Panels in your home is very popular in San Diego these days.
+I often see more and more homeowners in North Park, South Park, and other neighborhoods in San Diego with solar panels on their homes.
 Before you think about having this done, ask yourself one question.
 Do you see yourself living in that house for more than ten years?
-If so then, maybe it makes sense to add solar to your house.
+If so, it might make sense to add solar to your house.
 But, if you don’t think you will be staying in that home for at least that long, this may not be the route to go.
-There are several things to consider with selling a house with solar panels.
+There are several things to consider when selling a house with solar panels.

 Do Solar Panels Add Value